pevans-gfz/seiscomp/doc/base/tutorials/waveformplayback.rst

 ----------

-Playbacks are an important way of testing module and whole-sytem configuration, operator trainings, system demonstrations and validations and tuning of the SeisComp modules used for detecting and locating events, e.g. involving
+Playbacks are an important way of testing module and whole-system configurations, operator trainings, system demonstrations and validations and tuning of the SeisComP modules used for detecting and locating events, e.g. involving

+* :ref:`seedlink`
+* :ref:`slarchive`
 * :ref:`scautopick`
 * :ref:`scautoloc`
 * :ref:`scamp`